Unofficial guide to weddings at York Registry Office

 - Attend Birmingham registry office and “give notice”.
 This costs £30-50 per person (depending on your registry office).
 (If you don’t both live in the same registration district, you’ll each need to do it in your own district)

-- Your notice to get married will be displayed publicly in your local register office for 28 days.
+- Your notice to get married will be displayed publicly in your local register office for 28 days (this is to allow anyone to object).

-- After this period of 28 days, you can hold your wedding ceremony within 12 months of giving notice.
+- After this period of 28 days, you will be allowed to hold your wedding ceremony within 12 months of giving notice.

 Contact York Registry Office: